trustyai-explainability/odh-trustyai-demos/2-BiasMonitoring/README.md

 # Bias Monitoring via TrustyAI in ODH
+Ensuring that your models are fair and unbiased is a crucial part of establishing trust in your models amonst your users.
+While fairness can be explored during model training, it is only during deployment that your models have exposure to the outside world.
+It does not matter if your models are unbiased on the training data, if they are dangerously biased over real-world data, and therefore it is absolutely crucial to monitor your models for fairness during real-world deployments:

-This demo will explore using TrustyAI to monitor models for bias.
+This demo will explore how to use TrustyAI to monitor models for bias, and how not all model biases are visible at training time.

 ## Context
 We will take on the